SEO Intermediate Updated 2026-03-22

 What is Manual Action?

-A manual action is a penalty imposed by a human reviewer at Google when a website violates Google's spam policies — resulting in lower rankings or complete removal from search results until the violation is fixed and a reconsideration request is approved.
+A manual action is a penalty imposed by a human reviewer at Google when a website violates Google's spam policies.
+Resulting in lower rankings or.

 What is a Manual Action?

-A manual action is a penalty that Google’s human spam reviewers apply to a website for violating their webmaster guidelines — distinct from algorithmic ranking drops that happen automatically.
+A manual action is a penalty that Google’s human spam reviewers apply to a website for violating their webmaster guidelines.
+Distinct from algorithmic ranking drops that happen automatically.

 Most ranking changes are algorithmic.
 Google’s systems evaluate your site and adjust rankings without any human involvement.
 Manual actions are different.
 A real person at Google reviewed your site, identified a specific policy violation, and applied a penalty.
 You’ll receive a notification in Google Search Console explaining what they found.

-According to Google, manual actions are relatively rare — they apply to a small fraction of the sites in their index.
+According to Google, manual actions are relatively rare.
+They apply to a small fraction of the sites in their index.
 But when they hit, the impact is devastating.
 Rankings can drop to zero overnight.

 Why Does a Manual Action Matter?